-In 2022, a further review of the SILC sampling methodology was undertaken to meet the precision requirements for SILC as set by Eurostat.
-As a result, going forward for SILC sampling, the design changed from a stratified two-staged cluster methodology, where households were stratified into clusters based on NUTS4 and quintiles derived from the Pobal HP (Haase and Pratschke) Deprivation Index, to a Stratified Simple Random Sample (SSRS), stratified by income and county.
-Waves 1 and 2 of the SILC 2023 sample were selected using this methodology.
-In SILC 2023 Wave 3, 4, 5 and 6 comes from the 2018 sampling frame.
+In 2022, a review of the SILC sampling methodology was again undertaken to meet the precision requirements for SILC as set by Eurostat.
+As a result, going forward for SILC sampling, the design changed from a stratified two-staged cluster methodology, where household were stratified into clusters based on NUTS4 and quintiles derived from the Pobal HP (Haase and Pratschke) Deprivation Index, to a Stratified Simple Random Sample (SSRS), stratified by income and county.
+The SSRS method was phased in 2022 for wave 1 interviews and longitudinal waves 2 to 6 were chosen using the historical clustered sampling approach.